Bestselling Power Tool

 Every once in a while, a new product comes along that creates a paramount shift in consumer behavior.
 We’re not talking about the automobile, but a small power tool called the IXO.
 TEAMS has been a driving force in helping Bosch to create breakthrough power tools that create a difference in people’s lives.
 The story of the IXO is one about a little tool with big aspirations.

-Like the creation of many other products, the IXO was born out of the similar principle: how can we break the shackles of human limitation and create something completely simplified?
-Power tools are often seen as heavy, bulky and complicated.
+Like the creation of many other products, the IXO was born out of a similar principle: how can we break the shackles of human limitation and create something completely simplified.
+Power tools are often seen as heavy, bulky, and complicated.
 We asked ourselves—is there a way to create a simpler power tool altogether?
 One that everyone can use and not just for complicated projects; but for simple ones, too?

 Semantics and Emotional Response